 Asia

 Asia’s KYC regulations vary widely.
-Singapore and Hong Kong have advanced frameworks, with Singapore’s Monetary Authority of Singapore (MAS) and Hong Kong Monetary Authority (HKMA) enforcing rigorous protocols, including digital KYC
+Singapore and Hong Kong have advanced frameworks, with Singapore’s Monetary Authority of Singapore (MAS) and Hong Kong Monetary Authority (HKMA) enforcing rigorous protocols, including digital KYC.

 India’s Reserve Bank of India (RBI) has enhanced KYC compliance, particularly with digital methods.
 However, enforcement levels differ across other Asian countries, with some still developing their regulatory systems.